 Generalizing to multiple slots requires understanding the structure of feasible schedules, even in the special budgets-only case.
 In Section 3 we solve the budgets-only case by characterizing the allowable schedules in terms of the solution to a classical machine scheduling problem (to be precise, the problem $Q \mid pmtn \mid C{max}$ [13]).
 The difficulty that arises is that the lengths of the jobs in the scheduling problem actually depend on the price charged.
 Thus, we incorporate the scheduling algorithm into a descending-price mechanism, where the price stops at the point where the scheduling constraints are tight; at this point a block of slots is allocated at a fixed uniform price (dividing the clicks equally by budget) and the mechanism iterates.
 We present the full mechanism in Section 4 by incorporating bids analogously to the single-slot case: the price descends until the set of bidders that can afford that price has enough budget to make the scheduling constraints tight.
 A tricky case arises when a new bidder appears whose budget violates the scheduling constraints; in this case the budget of this "threshold" bidder is reduced to make them tight again.
-Finally in

-Section 4.2 we show that the revenue-optimal mechanism has a Nash equilibrium whose outcome is identical to our mechanism.
+Finally in Section 4.2 we show that the revenue-optimal mechanism has a Nash equilibrium whose outcome is identical to our mechanism.
 This follows from the fact that if all the bidders in a block declare a bid (roughly) equal to the price of the block, nobody has an incentive to deviate, since every bidder is charged exactly her bid, and the clicks are divided up equally by budget.

-1.2 Related Work.
+1.2.
+Related Work.

 There are some papers on sponsored search that analyze the generalized second-price (GSP) auction, which is the auction currently in use at Google and Yahoo.
-The equilibria of this auction are characterized and compared with VCG [9, 17, 2, 22].
-Here the utility function is the profit-maximizing utility where each bidder attempts to maximize her clicks \times profit per click, and budget constraints are generally not treated.
+The equilibria of this auction are characterized and compared with VCG [9, 18, 2, 26].
+Here the utility function is the profitmaximizing utility where each bidder attempts to maximize her clicks \times profit per click, and budget constraints are generally not treated.

-Borgs et al. [4] consider the problem of budget-constrained bidders for multiple items of a single type, with a utility function that is profit-maximizing, modulo being under the budget (being over the budget gives an unbounded negative utility).
+Borgs et al. [5] consider the problem of budget-constrained bidders for multiple items of a single type, with a utility function that is profit-maximizing, modulo being under the budget (being over the budget gives an unbounded negative utility).
 They give a truthful mechanism allocating some portion of the items that is revenue-optimal, and prove that in their model, under reasonable assumptions, truthful mechanisms that allocate all the units are impossible.
+Under an identical profit-maximizing model, Hafalir et al. [14] give what they term a "semi-truthful" mechanism, in which agents state their true budgets and do not understate their values, and they prove that this mechanism has an equilibrium that maximizes revenue over all Pareto-optimal mechanisms.
 Our work is different both because of the different utility function and the generalization to multiple slots with a scheduling constraint.
-Using related methods, Mahdian et al. [19] consider an online setting where an unknown number of copies of an item arrive online, and give a truthful mechanism with a constant competitive ratio guarantee.
+Using related methods, Mahdian et al. [20] consider an online setting where an unknown number of copies of an item arrive online, and give a truthful mechanism with a constant competitive ratio guarantee.